International Health

 Health and Sustainability Hub

-Hosted teams
+Hosted Teams

 The WHO CC Directorate hosts a number of collaborative programmes, each working together with external partners to secure a happier and healthier Wales.
 These include the ACE Support Hub, Early Action Together Programme and the Violence Prevention Unit, who have a shared ambition and vision for Wales to become an ACE aware, trauma informed nation.